dlmoreno1/dlmoreno1/README.md

 ### ✨ Fun Facts

 - 🧩 I love puzzles, logic problems, and anything that challenges how I think
-- 🍝 I’m a big fan of food — especially pasta (ask me about my Truffle Mushroom Lasagna)
+- 🍝 I’m a big fan of food — food is one of my favorite ways to experience culture and creativity outside of work
 - 💬 Always happy to talk about data, dashboards, or the best coffee in Chicago
-- 🧠 I’m currently expanding my skills into Python and API integrations for future BI work
+- 🧠 I’m always eager to grow my skillset and stay curious about emerging tools and technologies that can help me deliver even better business insights

 ---